manwar/theweeklychallenge/content/blog/perl-weekly-challenge-240.md

 ##### **Submitted by:** [Mohammad S Anwar](http://www.manwar.org)
 ***

-You are given two arrays of strings and a check string.
+You are given an array of strings and a check string.

 Write a script to find out if the check string is the acronym of the words in the given array.